lacryptora/lacryptora.github.io/_posts/2025-09-27-broken-authentication.md

 - **Single-Factor** = Just one (e.g., Password only )
 - **Multi-Factor (MFA)** = Mix it up (Password + Phone Code )
 - **2FA** = The classic combo of *exactly two* factors

+---

-## Understanding Attacks on Authentication
+### Understanding Attacks on Authentication

-Authentication is the first line of defense in security — but each method comes with its own risks.
+Authentication is the first line of defense in security, but each method comes with its own risks.
 Here’s a breakdown of how attackers target the three major authentication factors.

 ---